Kattusite/minecraft-server-tools/Readme.md

 ### start

-Creates a `screen` session and starts a minecraft server within.
+Creates a `tmux` session and starts a minecraft server within.
 Fails, if a session is already running with the same sessionname.

 ### stop